 The purpose of this document is to identify the roles, responsibilities, actions, and resources used in the Cyber Incident Response process at [[CUname]] (Credit Union).
 It is designed to provide information and process guidance to support the knowledge and expertise of the Cyber Incident Response team and NOT to act as a step-by-step procedure manual.

-Inside, you will find a high level Cyber Incident Process Flowchart, Roles and Responsibilities for members of the Credit Union Cyber Incident Response team, key contact information, detailed guidance on critical portions of the cyber incident response process, and resources used to support cyber incident response activities at the Credit Union.
+Inside, you will find a high-level Cyber Incident Process Flowchart, Roles and Responsibilities for members of the Credit Union Cyber Incident Response team, key contact information, detailed guidance on critical portions of the cyber incident response process, and resources used to support cyber incident response activities at the Credit Union.

 Please NOTE: The Preparation segment of the Cyber Incident Life Cycle is located in the Appendix: Full Cyber Incident Life Cycle, as it is done separately from the response activity segments. [[CUname]] is the owner of this document, which is reviewed and updated following cyber exercises and actual cyber incidents to apply lessons learned towards the betterment and maturity of the Cyber Incident Response process.
 It is distributed to each member of the Cyber Incident Response team following each update.